 - Bake per the clay packaging directions.
 Remove the flowers from the oven and allow to cool completely.

 - Lay-out the felted wool balls and gnomes on the table to make sure you like the order of things.

 - Thread 4-6 feet of embroidery thread on the needle.

 - Thread the needle through the hats of the gnomes and the felted wool balls in the order you desire.
 Leave plenty of room between each for spacing and plenty of length of thread on each end to allow the garland to be hung.

 - Paint the flowers with the craft paint, if desired, to bring out the color more.
 Allow paint to dry completely.

 - Hot glue the flowers to the gnome hats and hang the garland as desired.

-For more fun Valentines crafts and TONS of fun DIY gnome ideas, visit Ruffles and Rain Boots!
+The pattern also includes other garlands.
+For more fun Valentine's Day crafts and TONS of fun DIY gnome ideas, visit Ruffles and Rain Boots!

 More Valentine Crafts You Might Like